ROCm/MIVisionX/apps/DGtest/README.md

          3. <output_tensor>
               The name of the tensor that will be created.

-### Testing with your own Caffemodel
+### Testing with your own Caffe / ONNX model

-You can test your own trained MNIST caffemodel using the [model compiler](https://github.com/GPUOpen-ProfessionalCompute-Libraries/amdovx-modules/tree/develop/utils/model_compiler)
+You can test your own trained MNIST caffe / ONNX model using the [model compiler](https://github.com/GPUOpen-ProfessionalCompute-Libraries/MIVisionX/tree/master/model_compiler)

-    1. Convert your caffemodel->NNIR->openvx using the model compiler.
+    1. Convert your caffemodel->NNIR->openvx / ONNX->NNIR->openvx using the model compiler.
     2. From the generated files, copy

          cmake folder